shubhshar/PaginationLgic/README.md

-# implementing pagination for checking purpose in current project in TechM
+# implemented pagination for checking purpose in current project in TechM
 Created with CodeSandbox